Counting orbits of certain infinitely generated non-sharp discontinuous groups for the anti-de Sitter space: Abstract

 \section{Abstract}

-Generalizing an example of Gu\'{e}ritaud-Kassel~([Geom.Topol.2017]), we construct a family of infinitely generated groups $\Gamma$ acting isometrically and properly discontinuously on the $3$-dimensional anti-de Sitter space $\AdS$.
-These groups are ``non-sharp'' in the sense of Kassel-Kobayashi~([Adv.Math.2016]).
-Moreover, we estimate the number of elements in $\Gamma$-orbits contained in the ``pseudo-ball'' $B(R)$.
-As its application, we construct $L^2$-eigenfunctions of the Laplace-Beltrami operator on a non-sharp Lorentzian manifold $\Gamma\backslash\AdS$, using the method established by Kassel-Kobayashi.
-In particular, we prove that the set of $L^2$-eigenvalues of the Laplace-Beltrami operator on a non-sharp Lorentzian manifold $\Gamma\backslash\AdS$ is infinite.
-We also prove the following: Given an increasing function $f \colon \R \to \R_{>0}$, there exists a discontinuous group $\Gamma$ such that the number of elements in a certain $\Gamma$-orbit contained in $B(R)$ is asymptotically larger than $f(R)$.
+Inspired by an example of Gu\'{e}ritaud-Kassel [Geom.\ Topol.\ 2017], we construct a family of infinitely generated discontinuous groups $\Gamma$ for the $3$-dimensional anti-de Sitter space $\mathrm{AdS}^{3}$.
+These groups are \textit{not necessarily sharp} (a kind of ``strong'' proper discontinuity condition introduced by Kassel and Kobayashi [Adv.\ Math.\ 2016]), and we give its criterion.
+Moreover, we find upper and lower bounds of the counting $N_{\Gamma}(R)$ of a $\Gamma$-orbit contained in a pseudo-ball $B(R)$ as the radius $R$ tends to infinity.
+We then find a non-sharp discontinuous group $\Gamma$ for which there exist infinitely many $L^2$-eigenvalues of the Laplacian on the noncompact anti-de Sitter manifold $\Gamma\backslash\mathrm{AdS}^{3}$, by applying the method established by Kassel-Kobayashi.
+We also prove that for any increasing function $f$, there exists a discontinuous group $\Gamma$ for $\mathrm{AdS}^{3}$ such that the counting $N_{\Gamma}(R)$ of a $\Gamma$-orbit is larger than $f(R)$ for a sufficiently large $R$.